-Using Ribir without "DSL"
+Using Ribir without relying on "DSL"

 Core Concepts